 - PSY3023 Educational Psychology

-She also supervises dissertations at undergraduate and postgraduate level, and is a doctoral research degree supervisor.
+She supervises dissertations at undergraduate and postgraduate level, and is a doctoral research degree supervisor.